thindil/www.laeran.pl/privacy.md

 Entering RSS aggregator cause creating on your computer cookie file called `FreshRSS` with your session identifier.
 It will be deleted when you left the page and create new when you back.
 There no other data collected on this page.

-### Ada Search (Google Custom Search engine)
+### Ada Search (Google Custom Search and searchcode engines)

-This page is mostly embedded Google Custom Search engine thus it uses [Google Privacy and Terms](https://policies.google.com/privacy) rules.
+This page is mostly embedded Google Custom Search engine thus it uses [Google Privacy and Terms](https://policies.google.com/privacy) and [saerchcode Privacy and Terms](https://searchcode.com/about/) rules.
 I don't add any cookies or tracking scripts there.

 ### Open Source projects (Fossil repositories)